luthercollege/luther-deploy-virtualbox/README.md

 # Virtual box for Luther College's Ansible playbooks

 ## Introduction
 The luther-deploy-virtualbox repository contains an Ubuntu virtual box with the GitHub repository https://github.com/luthercollege/ansible.
 It has a more current version of Ansible installed than is present on Mac OSX so newer Ansible features can be used.
-It also ensures that developers are using the same Linux platform for deployment
+It also ensures that developers are using the same Linux platform for deployment.

 ## Getting started
 - make sure you have access to the private repository https://github.com/luthercollege/ansible